abuturabofficial/w3-blog/content/page/certifications/index.md

 I have taken following courses in this section:

-### IBM Information Technology (IT) and Cloud Fundamentals
+### IBM Information Technology (IT) and Cloud Fundamentals Specialization

-This specialization can be taken independently as well as a part of [IBM IT Support](#ibm-it-support-professional-certificate) specialization.
+[This specialization](https://www.coursera.org/specializations/it-cloud-fundamentals) can be taken independently as well as a part of [IBM IT Support](#ibm-it-support-professional-certificate) specialization.

 <div class="responsive-iframe">
     <iframe src="/devops-and-cloud/ibm-it-and-cloud-fundamentals/00-Information-Technology-and-Cloud-Fundamentals-Specialization.pdf"></iframe>
 </div>

-### IBM DevOps, Cloud, and Agile Foundations
+### IBM DevOps, Cloud, and Agile Foundations Specialization

+This specialization is [available here](https://www.coursera.org/specializations/devops-cloud-and-agile-foundations) offered by **IBM** on Coursera.

 This isn't the separate specialization (though it can be completed as such), rather when you complete listed courses included in the main [IBM DevOps and Software Engineering](#ibm-devops-and-software-engineering-professional-certificate) specialization, you get this certificate of completion.
 You can also only take listed courses for this specialization to get the certificate.